 Per the MDHHS Technical Advisory #11: Recovery Housing, recovery housing providers must have a CAIT license.
-MDHHS Technical Advisory #11 can be found on the MSHN Website: Provider Network->Provider Resources->Provider Resources.
+MDHHS Technical Advisory #11 can be found here.
 Recovery housing providers are also expected to follow the standards outlined in the National Alliance for Recovery Residences (NARR) - Domains, Core Principles, and Standards document found here.
 MSHN requires providers to obtain and maintain certification from Michigan Association of Recovery Residences (MARR).

-MSHN's Recovery Housing technical requirement is available in Appendix F-of this manual.
+MSHN's Recovery Housing technical requirement is available in Appendix F of this manual.